AndreaPontrandolfo/sheriff/apps/docs-website/docs/migration-guide.md

      See example below:

      ```js title="eslint.config.js"
-     import sheriff from 'eslint-config-sheriff';
+     import sheriff from "eslint-config-sheriff";
-     import { defineFlatConfig } from 'eslint-define-config';
+     import { defineFlatConfig } from "eslint-define-config";

      const sheriffOptions = {
        // highlight-next-line
-       files: ['./src/**/*'], // Only the files in the /src directory will be linted.
+       files: ["./src/**/*"], // Only the files in the /src directory will be linted.
        react: false,
        next: false,
        lodash: false,